-The Autism GP Diagnosis Study
+The Autism GP Diagnosis Project

 What we want to find out

-Why we’re doing this research
+Why we are doing this research

 Diagnosis rates increased by 787% between 1998 and 2018.
 The increased demand for autism assessments means that healthcare systems, including the NHS, are struggling to meet the need due to a lack of capacity, resulting in long delays for people seeking a formal diagnosis and support.